Mission: Impossible (film series): Mission: Impossible (1996)

-Ethan Hunt is framed for the murder of his Impossible Mission Force (IMF) team during a botched mission in Prague and accused of selling government secrets to an arms dealer known only as "Max".
+In the first film of the series, Ethan Hunt is framed for the murder of his Impossible Mission Force (IMF) team during a botched mission in Prague and accused of selling government secrets to an arms dealer known only as "Max".
 On the run, Ethan seeks to discover the real traitor and clear his name from the incident.

 Mission: Impossible 2 (2000)

-Ethan Hunt goes back in action and works with a professional thief Nyah Nordoff-Hall (Thandiwe Newton).
+In the second film, Ethan Hunt goes back in action and works with a professional thief Nyah Nordoff-Hall (Thandie Newton).
 The duo go undercover to stop rogue IMF agent Sean Ambrose (Dougray Scott) (who is also Nyah's former lover) from stealing a deadly virus, starting a pandemic and selling the antidote to the highest bidder.

 Mission: Impossible III (2006)

-Ethan is engaged to Julia Meade (Michelle Monaghan), who is unaware of his true job.
+In the third film, Ethan is engaged to Julia Meade (Michelle Monaghan), who is unaware of his true job.
 He assembles a team to face the elusive arms and information broker Owen Davian (Philip Seymour Hoffman) who intends to sell a mysterious dangerous object known as "The Rabbit's Foot".

 Mission: Impossible – Ghost Protocol (2011)

-Ethan and the entire IMF are framed for the bombing of the Kremlin while investigating an individual known only as "Cobalt" (Michael Nyqvist).
+In the fourth film, Ethan and the entire IMF are framed for the bombing of the Kremlin while investigating an individual known only as "Cobalt" (Michael Nyqvist).
 Ethan and three other agents are left to stop Cobalt from starting a global nuclear war.

 Mission: Impossible – Rogue Nation (2015)

-Ethan Hunt comes under threat from the Syndicate.
+In the fifth film, Ethan Hunt comes under threat from the Syndicate.
 Faced with the IMF's disbandment, Hunt assembles his team for their mission to prove the Syndicate's existence and bring the organization down by any means necessary.

 Mission: Impossible – Fallout (2018)

-When an IMF mission to recover plutonium goes wrong, the world is faced with the threat of the Apostles, a terrorist group formed by former members of the Syndicate.
+In the sixth film, when an IMF mission to recover plutonium goes wrong, the world is faced with the threat of the Apostles, a terrorist group formed by former members of the Syndicate.
 As Ethan Hunt takes it upon himself to fulfill the original mission, the CIA begins to question his loyalty and his motives.

 Mission: Impossible – Dead Reckoning Part One (2023)

-An AI called the Entity is responsible for the sinking of the next-generation Russian submarine Sevastopol.
+In the seventh film, an AI called the Entity is responsible for the sinking of the next-generation Russian submarine Sevastopol.
 The Entity has since gone rogue and entrenched itself into cyberspace; the secret to stopping or controlling it lies with the key, which Ethan Hunt and the IMF must track down, as various world powers and nefarious forces race to obtain the key in order to use the Entity for their own purpose.

 Mission: Impossible – The Final Reckoning (2025)

-Two months later, Ethan Hunt and the IMF, joined by new allies, continue to search for the Entity, aiming to destroy it before it can trigger a nuclear apocalypse.
+In the eighth film, two months later, Ethan Hunt and the IMF, joined by new allies, continue to search for the Entity, aiming to destroy it before it can trigger a nuclear apocalypse.